Latest Firing Information

 Flow of pots after a glaze firing

-All bisque ware from last term is by the washing machine.
+All bisque ware from last term is by the washing machine or on the white table upstairs.
+Unclaimed glaze fired pots from previous firings are also by the washing machine.
+Glaze fired pots from the most recent glaze firing are downstairs.
 Please claim your work.

 Unclaimed Pots / Studio Flow